-(2005) discuss various activity space measures at length, but the utility of these measures has not so far been tested on the specific mobility behaviour of the homeless population.
+Hirsh et al. (2014) and Sherman et al. (2005) discuss various activity space measures at length, but the utility of these measures has not so far been tested on the specific mobility behaviour of the homeless population.
 Therefore, we decided to use three different measures of activity space.
 First, the Standard Deviation Ellipse (SDE) measures the directional distribution of a series of GPS points and thus expresses the dense area where most of the spatial mobility is realised.
 Secondly, the Minimum Convex Polygon (MCP) represents the smallest polygon that contains all the GPS points.
 This approach measures a person's "area of usual reach".
 These two measures are based on the spatial distribution of points of location.
 Thirdly, a spatial buffer around all individual daily mobility trajectories creates a Daily Path Area (DPA).
 We used 200-meters buffer around the daily path trajectory, which is in line with previous studies of activity spaces (Zenk et al., 2011).
 This measure is based on trajectories linking points of location in space.
 In our analysis, we use SDEs and MCPs derived from week-long GPS tracking and an average value of the DPA computed from its daily values for a week.
 The use of weekly data narrows down the variability stemming from differences between individual days' mobility and thus mitigates the impact of outlier values in the sample (Chaix et al., 2013).
-The use of weekly data allow us to capture the usual size of activity spaces of homeless people more reliably than analysis relying on only one day of measurement (North et al., 2017).
-The geo-computational part of the study was implemented in ArcGIS 10.3 software by E.S.R.I.
-The geo-computation of activity spaces is based on the Python script developed by Hirsch et al. (2014).
+The use of weekly data allow us to capture the usual size of activity spaces of homeless people more reliably than analysis relying on only one day of measurement (North et al., 2016).
+The geocomputational part of the study was implemented in ArcGIS 10.3 software by E.S.R.I.
+The geo-computation of activity spaces is based on the Python script developed by Hirsh et al. (2014).

-2.2.3.
-Examples of activity spaces of homeless individuals
+4.2.3 Examples of activity spaces of homeless individuals

 A lack of information about the real mobility of homeless people often leads to skewed stereotypes about homeless mobility.
 The homeless people in our study neither statically occupy a spot in public space nor constantly move through urban space as nomads.
-Figs. 1 and 2 illustrate the patterns of weekly mobility of two homeless adults - an elderly man and a young woman.
+Figure 1 and Figure 2 illustrate the patterns of weekly mobility of two homeless adults - an elderly man and a young woman.
 The two sets of pictures are in the same scale and thus directly comparable.
 The more angular lines of the mobility path of the elderly man indicate that walking is his main mode of spatial mobility.
 Most of the mobility occurs in a relatively small area with a few trips per week to more distant locations.
 Bundling of mobility paths in certain directions suggests regularity in mobility behaviour.
 The longer straight lines of the mobility paths of the young woman indicate a predominance of public transport use as her main mode of spatial mobility.
-The mobility patterns of the young woman are more diverse and cover a larger urban space.
-Dense nodes of mobility paths signify important places in term of time spent.
+The mobility paths signify important places in term of time spent.